BackTable / ENT / Article

 Dupixent is a biologic that inhibits the interleukin inflammatory response, thus mitigating a hyperactive immune system.
-Although the use of Dupixent has been studied in the context of atopic dermatitis and asthma, its side effects and efficacy has not been widely studied in nasal polyp patients.
+Dupixent for sinusitis and nasal polyps has not been widely studied in patients for its side effects and efficacy, although the use of Dupixent has been studied in the context of atopic dermatitis and asthma.
 Dr. Loftus prefers performing nasal polyp surgery on patients before prescribing Dupixent for sinusitis and nasal polyps because of the lack of research and high costs associated with this medication.
 However, she notes that she has seen Dupixent improve patients’ lives in some cases and is excited to see more research about its use in nasal polyps cases.

 [Dr. Patricia Loftus]

 These are all options that I would talk about with the patient.
 Biologics is a very new thing that we've been trying to do.
 We, as ENTs, have only been able to prescribe Dupixent since June of last year.
 It has not been that long that we've even been able to prescribe these biologics.
 There was a meeting with the NIH where everybody kind of met and they said, “Okay, when do we use these?”
 Because they are very expensive.
 It's like 38 grand a year to be on this medication.
 So, it's not something that you just kind of throw at anybody.